Skip to main content

 Component Events

 Subscribe to events from specific components.
-Each component (LLM, STT, TTS, etc.) emits events when they process data:
+Each component (LLM, agent lifecycle, TTS, etc.) emits events when it does work:

 from vision_agents.core.llm.events import LLMResponseCompletedEvent